Jack L. Warner: Postwar era

-Jack's tumultuous relationship with his brother Harry worsened in February 1956, when Harry learned of Jack's decision to sell the Warner Bros.' pre-1950 films to Associated Artists Productions (soon to merge with United Artists Television) for the modest sum of $21 million.
+Jack's tumultuous relationship with his brother Harry worsened in February 1956, when Harry learned of Jack's decision to sell Warner Bros.' pre-1950 films to Associated Artists Productions (soon to merge with United Artists Television) for the modest sum of $21 million.
 "This is our heritage, what we worked all our lives to create, and now it is gone," Harry exclaimed, upon hearing of the deal.
 The breach between Jack and Harry widened later that year.
 In July 1956, Jack, Harry, and Albert announced that they were putting Warner Bros. on the market.
 Jack, however, secretly organized a syndicate that purchased control of the company.
 By the time Harry and Albert learned of their brother's dealings, it was too late.
 Jack, as the company's largest stockholder, appointed himself as the new company president.
 Shortly after the deal was closed, he announced that the company and its subsidiaries would be "directed more vigorously to the acquisition of the most important story properties, talents, and to the production of the finest motion pictures possible".

 The two brothers had often argued, and earlier in the decade, studio employees claimed they saw Harry chase Jack through the studio with a lead pipe, shouting, "I'll get you for this, you son of a bitch" and threatening to kill him.
 This subterfuge, however, proved too much for Harry.
 He never spoke to Jack again.
 When Harry died on July 27, 1958, Jack did not attend the funeral, and he departed for his annual vacation at Cap d'Antibes.
 Asked to respond to his brother's death, he said, "I didn't give a shit about Harry."
 At the same time, Jack took pride in the fact that President Dwight D. Eisenhower sent him a letter of condolence.